Robert-Zacchigna/Portfolio/README.md

-# Repo Project List and Descriptions
+# Repo Project List

 > <ins>**NOTES**</ins>
-> * GitHub might not render Jupyter Notebooks correctly and thus internal linking and graphs might not work as desired
+> * GitHub might not render Jupyter Notebooks correctly (or at all) and thus internal linking and graphs might not work as desired
 >   * You can click the [nbviewer](https://nbviewer.jupyter.org/faq#what-is-nbviewer) link listed in the README files to view the properly rendered Jupyter Notebook
 >
 >